chrisvoncsefalvay/cookiecutter-flask-ask/README.rst

 To create the scaffolded project skeleton in your project, all you need to do is

 1. make sure you have ``cookiecutter`` installed (if not, go `here`_),
-2. get ``cookiecutter`` to pull this repo and start scaffolding by entering the following command into your shell of
-choice: ``cookiecutter gh:chrisvoncsefalvay/cookiecutter-flask-ask`` ,
+2. get ``cookiecutter`` to pull this repo and start scaffolding by entering the following command into your shell of choice: ``cookiecutter gh:chrisvoncsefalvay/cookiecutter-flask-ask`` , and
-3. Follow instructions in your brand new repository's ``README.rst`` file.
+3. follow the instructions in the ``README.rst`` file in your brand new repo!

 That's all!